MakeSchool-Tutorials/Makestagram-Swift-V2/P19-Learned-so-far/content.md

 ##Connecting to Parse

-In this step you connected your iOS app to the Parse backend.
+In this step you connected your iOS app to your Parse server backend.
 You also set up a simple login mechanism.

 ##Setting up the App Structure